 She and the late Charles McCarter practiced law in partnership for over 39 years as McCarter & Greenley, LLC.
 She has been a partner and member of the estate planning and tax departments at the firm of Husch & Eppenberger (now Husch Blackwell) and was a partner in the St. Louis office of Gage & Tucker (now Lathrop & Gage).

-She was a professor of law and chair of the Tax Department at Stetson University College of Law, where she taught courses concerning the income taxation of estates, trusts, corporations, partnerships and individuals, as well as estate and gift taxation.
+She was a professor of law and chair of the Tax Department at Stetson University College of Law, where she taught courses concerning estate planning and the income taxation of estates, trusts, corporations, partnerships and individuals, as well as estate and gift taxation.
 She has handled audits and appeals before the Internal Revenue Service and has practiced before the U.S. Tax Court.

 Professor of Law and Chair of the Tax Department